Aaron T. Scott, M.D.

 Comments are taken from the Care Provider section of the Press Ganey Patient Satisfaction Survey.
 Comments are posted exactly as they are written.
 Comments are added weekly.
 To protect patient privacy and confidentiality, patient names are not included.

-Dr. Scott is very trustworthy.
+*Dr. Scott is an excellent, skilled provider.

 *Dr.Aaron Scott was very personable and seemed truly concerned.

 Dr Scott is just an excellent provider, he is bright and provides definitive explanations.